-15. Name of Principal contractor:
+15. Name of Principal contractor: TBC on appointment of principal contractor.
 16. Please submit the proposed method for checking operational, vehicle and driver compliance with the CLOCS Standard throughout the duration of the contract.
+TBC on appointment of principal contractor.
 17. Please confirm that you as the client/developer and your principal contractor have read and understood the CLOCS Standard and included it in your contracts.

-I confirm that I have included the requirement to abide by the CLOCS Standard in my contracts to my contractors and suppliers:
+I confirm that I have included the requirement to abide by the CLOCS Standard in my contracts to my contractors and suppliers: TBC on appointment of principal contractor.
 Please contact CLOCS@camden.gov.uk for further advice or guidance on any aspect of this section.